ashwinmr/stocktool/README.md

 ## Update stock data

-It will update the stock data to the latest date
+It will update the stock data to the latest date.
+It will not update existing data which may change due to stock splits.
+Use force download for that.

 You can use the following flags: